School Resources and Updates during COVID-19

 What if we do not have internet access?
 How will my child receive lessons through the online platform?

 Comcast’s Internet Essentials (IE) program is offering families who meet certain criteria two months of free internet service in response to COVID-19 related school closings.
 The fastest way to take advantage of the two-months free offer is to sign up from your smartphone, tablet, or computer at www.InternetEssentials.com.
+Response time is between 3-5 days.

 How will IEP services be delivered?